Symptoms of Long COVID

 How can I prevent Long COVID?

-The only known way to prevent Long COVID is to avoid getting COVID-19.
+The best way to prevent Long COVID is to avoid getting COVID-19.
 The Centers for Disease Control and Prevention (CDC) has steps you can take to protect yourself and others from getting COVID-19.

 I have COVID-19.
 How can I reduce my chances of getting Long COVID?